-Shareholders may ask, at any time, for the shares in the Fund to be redeemed on the redemption date that applies to their Share Class ("Redemption Date") within the limits provided for by the 2010 Law and the Articles of Association.
+Shareholders may ask, at any time, for the shares in the Fund to be redeemed on the redemption date that applies to their Share Class ("Redemption Date(s)") within the limits provided for by the 2010 Law and the Articles of Association.

-The Redemption Dates for the Europe Small Sub-Fund and France Small Sub-Fund Class X (C), Class A (C) and Class I (C) shares are every Business Day.
+The Redemption Dates for the Class X (C), Class A (C) and Class I (C) and Class B (C) Shares of the France Small & Mid Sub-Fund and Europe Small Sub-Fund, and the Class A (C), B (C), I(C) and S (C) Shares of the Europe Mid Sub-Fund, are every Business Day.